stnolting/neorv32/README.md

 #### Citing

-If you are using the NEORV32 or some parts of the project in some kind of publication, please cite it as follows:
+If you are using the NEORV32 or parts of the project in some kind of publication, please cite it as follows:

-> S. Nolting, "The NEORV32 Processor", github.com/stnolting/neorv32
+> S. Nolting, "The NEORV32 RISC-V Processor", github.com/stnolting/neorv32

 #### BSD 3-Clause License